harika09/DAMBOT/README.md

  TODO:
 - Improve checkout Speed
-- Bug with place order on Checkout page
+- Bug with place order on Checkout page (Fixed)
 - Multiple selection of size when selected size is not available